The Albert Schweitzer Fellowship – Columbus-Athens

 - Work collaboratively and across disciplines in pursuit of a common goal

-- Learn how to exercise leadership skills to work with and influence community based organizations, community leaders, and academic institutions to embrace holistic, service-oriented approaches to health
+- Learn how to exercise leadership skills to work with and influence community based organizations , community leaders, and academic institutions to embrace holistic, service-oriented approaches to health-related issues.

 Schweitzer Fellows focus on health as defined by the World Health Organization (WHO): a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
 Rooted in this holistic understanding of health, Schweitzer projects address not only clinical health issues, but also the social determinants of health—defined by the WHO as the conditions in which people are born, grow, live, work and age, and which are mostly responsible for health inequities.

 Students enrolled in graduate or professional degree-granting programs from any accredited academic institution in the geographic area may apply.
 While the applicant’s field of study does not have to be traditionally health-related, his/her proposed service project must focus on health and/or the social determinants of health.
-Past Fellows have addressed health from a wide variety of perspectives and disciplines including education, arts & sciences, business, divinity studies, all health sciences, education, public health, and social work.
-We encourage applicants from other fields including engineering and law.
+Past Fellows have addressed health or its social determinants from a wide variety of perspectives and disciplines including education, arts and humanities, business, divinity studies, health sciences , public health, and social work.
+We encourage applicants from other fields including engineering, agriculture and environmental sciences, and law.
 Applicants must be enrolled throughout the Fellowship year (April 2015-May 2016).

 Prospective Fellows should be prepared to partner with a local community agency and design a community service project that seeks to provide direct service to an underserved population.
 This project should focus on addressing health and/or the social determinants of health in the population served.